 For minor children of U.S. citizens (children under age 21), the entire process will generally take 10-13 months.
 There is no limit on the number of immigrant visas for children of U.S. citizens who are younger than 21.
 After beginning the immigrant petition process, they can usually get a green card in a year or less.

 For unmarried, adult children of U.S. citizens, the process may take 7-8 years.
-However, one disclaimer - if you are a citizen of the Philippines, it may take 10+ years.
+But there's an exception: If you are a citizen of the Philippines, it may take 10+ years.
 If you are a citizen of Mexico, it may take 20+ years.
 Adult children of U.S. citizens must wait for a green card to become available after their parent files Form I-130.
 The backlog can be significant.

 For unmarried, adult children of green card holders, the process may take 8-9 years.
 However, if you are a citizen of the Philippines, it may take 10+ years, and if you are a citizen of Mexico, it may take 20+ years.